As an internet aficionado, I was introduced to VPNs early on in my career. And ever since then I’ve been a fan.

 The next interesting feature that I found in CyberGhost was the AdBlocker, which is present in all its apps.

 However, it’s not working all the time and I had verified that with CyberGhost.
 They had an explanation for it which I’ll put under the CyberGhost testing report here.

-That’s a glitch for me but is happy to know that they are aware of it and are working on a solution.
+That’s a glitch for me but am happy to know that they are aware of it and are working on a solution.

-Some other connection features that protect against adware, malware, and unwanted tracking.
+Some other connection features protect against adware, malware, and unwanted tracking.